Trichomonas vaginalis: Genetic diversity

-Increased susceptibility to human immunodeficiency virus
+Increased susceptibility to HIV and HPV

-In addition to inflammation that Trichomonas vaginalis causes, the parasite also causes lysis of epithelial cells and red blood cells in the area leading to more inflammation and disruption of the protective barrier usually provided by the epithelium.
-Having Trichomonas vaginalis also may increase the chances of the infected woman transmitting human immunodeficiency virus to her sexual partner(s).
+In addition to inflammation that T. vaginalis causes, the parasite also causes lysis of epithelial cells and red blood cells in the area leading to more inflammation and disruption of the protective barrier usually provided by the epithelium.
+Having T. vaginalis also may increase the chances of the infected woman transmitting human immunodeficiency virus (HIV) to her sexual partner(s).

+T. vaginalis infection can enhance the human papillomavirus (HPV) infection.
+Mei et al. discovered a possible pathway of the enhancement.
+They hypothesized that the adhesionprotein 65 from T. vaginalis (TvAP65) can upregulate certain HPV entryreceptors (CD151 and SPCS1) thus providing a facilitated entry for the HPV into the keratinocytes.
+TvAP65 upregulates the expression of the entry receptors through signal peptidase complex subunit 1 (SPCS1), which was found to be the key mediator of the upregulation.
+The study unraveled a previously unknown molecular level axis on how HPV infection can be enhanced with the co-infection of T. vaginalis.

 Evolution

-The biology of Trichomonas vaginalis has implications for understanding the origin of sexual reproduction in eukaryotes.
-Trichomonas vaginalis is not known to undergo meiosis, a key stage of the eukaryotic sexual cycle.
-However, when Malik et al. examined Trichomonas vaginalis for the presence of 29 genes known to function in meiosis, they found 27 homologous genes to the ones found in animals, fungi, plants and other protists, including eight of nine genes that are specific to meiosis in model organisms.
-These findings suggest that Trichomonas vaginalis has the capability for meiotic recombination, and hence "parasexual" reproduction.
-21 of the 27 meiosis genes were also found in another parasite Giardia lamblia (also called Giardia intestinalis), indicating that these meiotic genes were present in a common ancestor of Trichomonas vaginalis and G. intestinalis.
+The biology of T. vaginalis has implications for understanding the origin of sexual reproduction in eukaryotes.
+T. vaginalis is not known to undergo meiosis, a key stage of the eukaryotic sexual cycle.
+However, when Malik et al. examined T. vaginalis for the presence of 29 genes known to function in meiosis, they found 27 homologous genes to the ones found in animals, fungi, plants and other protists, including eight of nine genes that are specific to meiosis in model organisms.
+These findings suggest that T. vaginalis has the capability for meiotic recombination, and hence "parasexual" reproduction.
+21 of the 27 meiosis genes were also found in another parasite Giardia lamblia (G. intestinalis), indicating that these meiotic genes were present in a common ancestor of T. vaginalis and G. intestinalis.
 Since these two species are descendants of lineages that are highly divergent among eukaryotes, these meiotic genes were likely present in a common ancestor of all eukaryotes.

 T. vaginalis's evolution also manifests in an unusually huge and complicated genome that comprises about 160 megabases and about 60,000 genes.
 The genome comprises repetitive and noncoding sequences which signify a gene duplication and possible gene loss history.
 T. vaginalis does not appear to undergo traditional meiosis despite the fact that there are genes related to meiosis.
 The reproductive process in this organism seems to result in genetic variability that has a bearing on adaptability as well as drug resistance.

 Global prevalence and infection risk factors

-A systematic review and meta-analysis based on 425 articles, published in 2025, outlined the following results.
-The global prevalence rate of T. vaginalis is 8%, with country-specific rates ranging from 1% to 35%.
-The prevalence was correlated with behavior and was significantly higher in subgroups including smoking, drug use, and not using condoms, and in the group with other sexually transmitted infections, including HIV, HSV, and Chlamydia infection.
+A systematic review and meta-analysis based on 425 articles, published in 2025, indicated the global prevalence rate of T. vaginalis as 8%, with country-specific rates ranging from 1 to 35%.
+The prevalence was correlated with behavior and was significantly higher in subgroups including smoking, drug use, and not using condoms, and in the group with other sexually transmitted infections, including HIV, herpes simplex virus, and Chlamydia infection.
 Socioeconomic factors such as being unmarried, having a low income, and unstable employment were associated with an increased risk.